Research - Laboratory/Non-Laboratory, Research Support - Laboratory/Non-Laboratory, Staff/Administrative

 Job Description Summary

-Bachelor's Degree and 0-1 year experience or equivalent combination of education and experience required.
+Bachelor's Degree in Biology or related field and 0-1 year of related experience in research methodologies, or equivalent combination of education and experience, are required.

 Job Location - City, State